Newsletter

 User engagement and retention are measures of app value.
 An app that retains users is more likely to show relevant, ongoing utility – exactly what App Store wants to provide.

-This is why some seemingly “soft” metrics like time in app, frequency of app opens, and cohort retention curves can have an indirect influence on rankings
+This is why some seemingly “soft” metrics like time in app, frequency of app opens, and cohort retention curves can have an indirect influence on rankings.

 To improve retention, ensure your app delivers on its promise: provide a great onboarding experience, continually update with new features/content, and perhaps implement retention tactics like push notifications or email reminders (used judiciously).